HazenBabcock/cl-plplot/commonqt-plot/README.txt

 https://techbase.kde.org/Development/Languages/Smoke

+On debian you will need these two packages (which you may already have for commonqt). smoke-dev-tools libsmokeqt4-dev

 The process (all these steps need to be executed in the cl-plplot/commonqt-plot directory).

 1. Create a symbolic link to the qt.h file that is part of PLplot.
 On linux systems this